-15. Earnings per Share
+16. Earnings per Share

 Basic net income per share is calculated by dividing net income by the weighted average number of shares outstanding for the period.
 Diluted net income per share reflects the assumed conversion of all dilutive securities, if any.
-For the years ended September 30, 2014 and 2013, approximately 0.9 million shares and 1.6 million shares, respectively, which could be issued under outstanding stock-based grants, were not included in the determination of our diluted shares outstanding as they were anti-dilutive.
-For the year ended September 30, 2015, diluted loss per share equaled basic loss per share as the assumed activity related to outstanding stock-based grants would have an anti-dilutive effect.
+For the years ended September 30, 2014, 2013 and 2012, approximately 0.9 million shares, 1.6 million shares and 1.5 million shares, respectively, which could be issued under outstanding stock-based grants, were not included in the determination of our diluted shares outstanding as they were anti-dilutive.